Navigation

 Natasha Yee

-The pork belly was yummy with a slight crunch on the outside, but not entirely tender.
-It was still enjoyable, and we crowded the Chinese broccoli onto our forks with the accompanying oyster sauce and jasmine rice.
+The pork belly was yummy with a slight crunch on the outside but not entirely tender.
+Still, it was enjoyable, and we scooped the Chinese broccoli onto our forks with the accompanying oyster sauce and jasmine rice.
 The plate returned to the kitchen empty.

 click to enlarge three dishes on a table, seen from above